colirain/GAP/README.md

 ### Module
 The implementation of the module is in folder graphsage.
-The partitioning module is extended here.
+The partitioning module is extended here:
-Class FCpartition in model.py is the partitioning module.
+1. Class FCpartition in model.py is the partitioning module.

-Function gap_loss in metrics.py defines the loss function of the partitioning module.
+2. Function gap_loss in metrics.py defines the loss function of the partitioning module.
+3. partition_predict.py is the training process.

 ### Usage